zachmullen/resonant_course/instructions/Part5.md

    This can be done by creating a python dictionary and using `json.dumps` to turn the dictionary into a JSON string that can be printed to standard output.

 1. Repeat the steps from the previous task to wrap your task inside a Docker image.
+This time for the Dockerfile, let's use the base image `FROM zachmullen/resonant_course`, which already has the pip dependencies installed, so you can skip that `RUN` step.
 Create a new repository and new automated build of it in Docker Hub.
 Once it's been built on Docker Hub, you should be able to run something that looks like:

    ```bash
    docker run -v .:/data zachmullen/compare_images --test /data/test_image.nii.gz --truth /data/segmentation_ground_truth.nii.gz